na-na-hi/renget/archive/pcrgjpstartguide.md

 - Yuki (8 Nodes, 2 in Side Story)
 - Kyouka (1 Node, 2 in Side Story)
 - Kasumi (1 Node, 5 in side stories)
+- Oedo Mitsuki (1 Node)

 ##->Recommended Side Story Nodes <-
 These are some good units that are available in Side Stories.
 Node that all Weflares in Side Stories have 3 nodes, 5 attempts per day.
 Each attempt is 10 stamina and players are unable to reset Side Story nodes.
-Aside from S.Kokkoro, the majority of these units are niche and may not appear in every CB.
 Anyone not on this list, is just a bond story stat stick.

 ###->Great everywhere<-
 - Summer Kokkoro